-The Helmut Lang - under Mr. Helmut Lang - brand aesthetic consisted of stark, raw, stripped-down, industrial, often times street-inspired, clothes in hues of black, white, and a handful of neutrals, mixed with pops of pink latex and plastic-y fabrics in yellow or red.
+The aesthetic of the Helmut Lang brand - under Mr. Helmut Lang - consisted of stark, raw, stripped-down, industrial, often times street-inspired, clothes in hues of black, white, and a handful of neutrals, mixed with pops of pink latex and plastic-y fabrics in yellow or red.
 Yes, his use of synthetic and technical materials, such as laminated leathers and plastic-coated mesh and satin, still stands out.
 As do his sharply cut suits and trousers, seemingly foreshadowing the work of Hedi Slimane during his tenure at Dior Homme.

 These trademark looks – which were rawer and far more disheveled than those on the runways of his more established European counterparts – could be spotted on Stella Tennant, Cecilia Chancellor, Kristen McMenamy, Kate Moss, Élise Crombez, Amber Valletta, Christy Turlington, Linda Evangelista, and Naomi Campbell, Kirsten Owen, among other Lang runway stalwarts.
 Gianni Versace was not the only designer with supermodel friends, of course.